Maboroshy/plain-text-reminder/README.md

 2. Watches set folder and reparses changed files.
 3. Replaces found reminder tags with ones that are independent of current time.
 Otherwise `@!10:00` will always be next 10 o'clock, rather than a single tomorrow 10'clock.
 4. Waits for a time of set reminders.
-5. Shows a pop-up with ability to reset or dismiss a reminder.
+5. Shows a pop-up with ability to postpone or dismiss a reminder.
 6. Changes reminder tags in text files accordingly.